The Basic Science Course in Ophthalmology 2023

 Timothy Gawne, PhD – University of Alabama in Birmingham, Birmingham, USA

-Suzanne Sherman, OD – Columbia University, New York, USA
+Suzanne Sherman, OD – Columbia University, New York, USAMyopia Control (1 hour)

 Jeffrey Cooper, MS, OD, FAAO – Cooper Eye Care, New York, USA Shira Kresch, MS, OD, FAAO – Columbia University, New York, USA Origins of Clinical Refractive Technology (1 hour)